History of Christchurch, Dorset: The Battle of Mudeford

-The sheltered harbour and easy access to neighbouring towns made the area popular with smugglers, culminating in "The Battle of Mudeford" in 1784 between Customs & Excise and the smugglers.
+The sheltered harbour and easy access to neighbouring towns made the area popular with smugglers, culminating in "The Battle of Mudeford" in 1784 between Customs and Excise and the smugglers.
 In July of that year the greatest volume of contraband ever managed in a single run was landed at the Haven in Mudeford.
 300 men, 100 carts and 400 horses were involved and the cargo included 6,000 casks of spirits and 30 tons of tea.
 The operation was watched by the crew of a revenue cutter, who were outnumbered and powerless to intervene.
 Reinforcements arrived in the shape of a second custom cutter and a Royal Navy Sloop (HMS Orestes); and the three vessels converged on the harbour.
 A lengthy fire fight ensued in which a Royal Navy Officer, William Allen, was killed.
 The smugglers escaped with their cargo but lost their ships which were captured.
 A manhunt was instigated and three men were eventually arrested.
 One, George Coombes was tried and executed for Allen's murder.
 The owner of the vessels, John Streeter, was sent to Winchester gaol but managed to escape and flee to the Channel Islands.
 He returned under amnesty during the Napoleonic Wars.

 Workhouses and poor relief

 The workhouse system began to evolve in the 17th century as a way for parishes to reduce the cost to ratepayers of providing poor relief.
-The Workhouse Test Act of 1723 was introduced to prevent irresponsible claims on a parish's poor rate.
+The Workhouse Test Act 1722 was introduced to prevent irresponsible claims on a parish's poor rate.
 Anyone seeking poor relief could be obliged to enter a workhouse and undertake a set amount of work, usually for no pay, a system known as indoor relief.
 Many parishes established workhouses during the 18th century, and Christchurch was no exception, the first one being built in Quay Road in 1768.
 When the workhouse moved to bigger premises in Fairmile in 1881, the property in Quay Road was purchased by the Druitts, a family of wealthy solicitors with a keen interest in history.
 The Druitt family turned the old workhouse into a museum which was bequeathed to the town.
 It opened as The Redhouse Museum in 1951.
 The Druitt family also left a property in the High Street to be used as a library together with all the books and papers they had collected and extensive gardens.
 James Druitt (five times mayor 1850, 1859, 1867, 1888, 1896) was instrumental in putting a stop to the ironstone mining at Hengistbury Head (see below).
 The second workhouse in Fairmile became Christchurch Hospital in 1948 after the Welfare State was introduced.
 A large proportion of the site was turned into housing in 1995.